2015 IFAF World Championship: Round 2

-France equaled its best start in the International Federation of American Football World Championship with another rout, defeating Australia 53–3.
-France scored early, when Paul Durand connected with Kevin Mwamba for 4 yard touchdown pass.
-Yepmo had big game, scoring on two touchdown runs in the second quarter, including a 42-yard run that put France up 17–0.
+France beat Australia 53–3 for its second win in a row.
+Anthoney Dablé returned the opening kickoff 66 yards, allowing quarterback Paul Durand to throw a 4 yard touchdown pass to Kevin Mwamba a few plays later.
+Yepmo had a big game, scoring twice in the second quarter, including a 42-yard run that put France up 17–0.
 Yepmo finished with 13 carries for 111 yards.
-For the second game in a row, Anthoney Dable returned a kickoff return for a touchdown, a 92 yards run that increased the France lead to 24–3.
+After a field goal by Australia, Dablé returned a kickoff for a touchdown for the second game in a row, a 92 yards run that increased the France lead to 24–3.
 Khandar's 88 yard run in the fourth quarter set an IFAF tournament record for longest touchdown run in a game.
 Perez Mattison finished out the scoring with a 6-yard pass to Rémi Bertellin.